 Low-intensity shock wave therapy for the treatment of erectile dysfunction (ED) of vascular origin consists of four, five or six sessions, one per week for a maximum total duration of six weeks and depending on each individual case (not all patients should receive the same).

 The instrument used is a low-intensity wave emitter for medical purposes and has the ability to be adjusted depending on the region of the body and the desired effect.
-In our Seville centre we use the Renova brand.
+In our clinics of Madrid, Seville and Canary Islands centre we use the Renova brand.

 When the patient with erectile dysfunction arrives at the medical centre, he enters an office.
 It is not necessary to enter the operating room or receive any type of anaesthesia so the treatment is totally painless.